When visiting a bonesetter's clinic or other such facility

 Be sure to check the specific information concerning your treatment

-In principle, the costs for treatment at an osteopathic clinic or a bonesetter's clinic are handled as “Medical Care Expenses” for which the patient must pay the entire amount him or herself, then apply to the Health Insurance Society for reimbursement of 70% of the amount.
-However, for convenience, a judotherapist working at an osteopathic clinic or a bonesetter's clinic that has concluded an agreement with the prefecture may apply for direct payment of medical care expenses.
+In principle, the costs for treatment at a bonesetter's clinic or similar facility are handled as “Medical Care Expenses” for which the patient must pay the entire amount him or herself, then apply to the Health Insurance Society for reimbursement of 70% of the amount.
+However, for convenience, a judotherapist working at a bonesetter's clinic or similar facility that has concluded an agreement with the prefecture may apply for direct payment of medical care expenses.
 In such cases, you will simply pay a copayment of 30% in principle, just like at an insurance medical care facility.

 Even if the judotherapist applies directly for payment, note that you must sign or affix your seal to “the Application Form for Medical Care Expenses”.
 When requesting payment in this way, be sure to check to confirm that information (e.g., cause and location of the injury) is correct.
 (Do not sign blank applications.)